feizc/resume/index.md

 ## Competitions

 * Our team ([Zekang Li](https://zekangli.com/), Xiangru Tang, Xiaohao Xu, and Hui zheng) won the **first place** in the innovation track, Deecamp, Sinovation Ventures.
    This project is about science fiction generation.

+* Our team([Zekang Li](https://zekangli.com/), Xiangru Tang, and Xiaohao Xu) won the **first place** in the 2020 artificial intelligence application innovation competition,   Huawei Cloud.
+This project is about AI assisted writing.

 ## Publications